TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/back-up-restore-data.md

 showAsideToc: true
 ---

-This section will describe how to use the Yugabyte Platform to back up and restore data in YCQL tables.
+This section will describe how to use the ZNbase Platform to back up and restore data in YCQL tables.

 ## Create universe